harquail/nook_foldlings_thesis/markdown_chapters/41_Tech_Tool_Implementation.md

 \doublespacing
 \normalsize

-Of the functions, the most complex are featureSpansFold and splitFoldByOcclusion
+Of these functions, the most complex are _featureSpansFold_ and _splitFoldByOcclusion_.  _FeatureSpansFold_ is implemented depending on

 ## Box Fold